 What Perceptual Style makes the best partner for me in a marriage or relationship?

 There is no Perceptual Style that makes the best relationship match with any one of the other Perceptual Styles.
 Relationships are much too complex and what makes people happy is too diverse to explain through Perceptual Style alone.
 Any Perceptual Style can have a successful marriage or relationship with any other Perceptual Style.

 To be successful, every relationship requires work, and all relationships face challenges that must be acknowledged and addressed.
 Some of these challenges can be attributed to the dynamics of how each person in the relationship’s Perceptual Style responds to and interacts with the Perceptual Style of the other person involved.

-The challenges each Perceptual Style commonly experiences with each of the other Perceptual Styles is covered at the last section of the Volume 1: Celebrate You action guide.
+The challenges each Perceptual Style commonly experiences with each of the other Perceptual Styles is covered in the last section of Volume 1: Celebrate You action guide.